 For further information please watch this video from our Course Unit Leader.

-If you have any questions about the content of this unit, please contact the course unit leader, Andrew Rogers, via email on firstname.lastname@example.org.
-If you have any other queries, please contact the PGT programme administrators via email on email@example.com.
+If you have any questions about the content of this unit, please contact the course unit leader, Andrew Rogers, via email at firstname.lastname@example.org.
+If you have any other queries, please contact the PGT programme administrators via email at email@example.com